open-telemetry/opentelemetry-java-instrumentation/instrumentation/runtime-metrics/library/README.md

       task-created-total:
       task-closed-total:
 ```
-Because we declared metric prefix (here `kafka.streams.`) and did not specify actual metric names, the metric names will be generated automatically, by appending the corresponding MBean attribute name to the prefix.
+Because we declared metric prefix (here `my.kafka.streams.`) and did not specify actual metric names, the metric names will be generated automatically, by appending the corresponding MBean attribute name to the prefix.
-Thus, the above definitions will create several metrics, named `kafka.streams.commit-latency-avg`, `kafka.streams.commit-latency-max`, and so on.
+Thus, the above definitions will create several metrics, named `my.kafka.streams.commit-latency-avg`, `my.kafka.streams.commit-latency-max`, and so on.
 For the first configuration rule, the default unit has been changed to `ms`, which remains in effect for all attribute mappings listed within the rule, unless they define their own unit.
 Similarly, the second configuration rule defines the unit as `/s`, valid for all the rates reported.

 The metric descriptions will remain undefined, unless they are provided by the queried MBeans.